jhallen/vivado_setup/README.md

 ![image](images/create4.png)

 XSDK creates the application project and a BSP project for it.
-The BSP project has the source code for the peripherals that are included in the hardware.
+The BSP (Board Support Package) project has the source code for the peripherals that are included in the hardware.
 You end up with three projects:

 ![image](images/create5.png)